assamite/cc-mas-course/docs/source/parsing_NLTK.rst

 .. note::
 	``nltk.pos_tag`` needs a pos-tagger which does not come bundled with basic nltk-version.
 To download a pos-tagger, type ``nltk.download()`` in iPython and download the Averaged Perceptron Tagger from Models-section.
-Download tool offers many usable models and corporas.
+In general, the download tool offers many usable models and corporas.

 Sanitation of the Tokenized Sentences
 -------------------------------------